-Under this respect we draw inspiration from Runtime Monitoring (c.f., e.g., [Francalanza et al., 2017] and the references therein) as a lightweight dynamic verification technique in which the correctness of a program is assessed by analyzing its current execution; correctness properties are generally specified as a formula in a logic with precise formal semantics, from which a monitor is then automatically synthesized.
+Under this respect we draw inspiration from Runtime Monitoring (c.f., e.g., [31] and the references therein) as a lightweight dynamic verification technique in which the correctness of a program is assessed by analyzing its current execution; correctness properties are generally specified as a formula in a logic with precise formal semantics, from which a monitor is then automatically synthesized.
 We have devised a new executable logic where the specification of the correctness formula constitutes the monitor itself.
-In [Costantini et al., 2008; Costantini, 2012; Costantini and Gasperis, 2014] we have in fact proposed an extension to the well-known LTL Linear Temporal Logic [Ben-Ari et al., 1983; Emerson, 1990; Lichtenstein et al., 1985] called A-ILTL, for "Agent-Interval LTL", which is tailored to the agent's world in view of run-time verification.
+In [32-34] we have in fact proposed an extension to the well-known LTL Linear Temporal Logic [35-37] called A-ILTL, for "Agent-Interval LTL", which is tailored to the agent's world in view of run-time verification.

 Based on this new logic, we are able to enrich agent programs by means of A-ILTL rules.
 These rules are defined upon a logic-programming-like set of formulas where all variables are implicitly universally quantified.
 They use operators over intervals that are reminiscent of LTL operators.
-For A-ILTL, we take the stance of Runtime Adaptation that has been recently adopted in [Cassar et al., 2017]: in fact, A-ILTL rules (monitors) can execute adaptation actions upon detecting incorrect behavior, rather than just indicating violations.
+For A-ILTL, we take the stance of Runtime Adaptation that has been recently adopted in [38]: in fact, A-ILTL rules (monitors) can execute adaptation actions upon detecting incorrect behavior, rather than just indicating violations.
+In A-ILTL, we can define the following meta-axioms, aimed to act as self-checking meta-constraints.

-In a-ILTL, we can define the following meta-axioms.
+Definition 3.
+The general form of a Reactive Self-checking constraint (or rule) to be immersed into a host agent-oriented language \mathcal{L} is the following: $OP(M, N; K)\varphi :: \chi \div \rho$ where:

-Definition 3 The general form of a Reactive Self-checking constraint (or rule) to be immersed into a host agent-oriented language \mathcal{L} is the following: $OP(M, N; K)\varphi :: \chi \div \rho$ where:
+- $OP(M, N; F)\varphi :: \chi$ is called the monitoring condition, where: (i) φ and χ are formulas expressed in language \mathcal{L} , and $\varphi :: \chi$ can be read ' φ given χ '. (ii) OPis an operator reminiscent of temporal logic, in particular OP can be NEVER, ALWAYS, EVENTUALLY. (iii) M and N express the starting and ending point of the interval [M, N] where φ is supposed to hold. (iv) F (optional) is the frequency for checking the constraint at run time.

-- $OP(M, N; F)\varphi :: \chi$ is called the monitoring condition, where: (i) φ and χ are formulas expressed in language \mathcal{L} , and $\varphi :: \chi$ can be read ' φ given χ '. (ii) OP is an operator reminiscent of temporal logic, in particular OPcan be NEVER, ALWAYS, EVENTUALLY. (iii) M and N express the starting and ending point of the interval [M, N] where φ is supposed to hold. (iv) F (optional) is the frequency for checking the constraint at run time. - ρ (optional) is called the recovery component of the rule, and it consists of a complex reactive pattern to be executed if the monitoring condition is violated.
+- ρ (optional) is called the recovery component of the rule, and it consists of a complex reactive pattern to be executed if the monitoring condition is violated.